British Hand Grenades of the Great War – The Mills Bomb

 The Mills grenade, to give it a more proper title, was produced in huge quantities during the Great War, and, to people of my age, is probably the first thing that comes to mind when the word ‘grenade’ is mentioned.
 Some sources say 50 million, others over 70 million; apparently far more of these were made than all other Allied Great War grenades put together.
 How does anyone know that?
 How exactly did they work it out?
 Anyway, the point is, lots were made.

-As we have seen in previous posts, during the early years of the 20th Century armies across Europe had, in general, failed to foresee the need for hand grenades in any upcoming hostilities, and so, soon after the outbreak of the Great War, the British War Department contacted a certain William Mills (seen here on the left, and on the right alongside the lanky Martin Hale, designer of the Hale Rifle Grenade), with the object of designing and producing a hand grenade.
+As we have seen in previous posts, during the early years of the 20th Century armies across Europe had, in general, failed to foresee the need for hand grenades in any upcoming hostilities, and so, soon after the outbreak of the Great War, the British War Department contacted a certain William Mills (seen here on the left, and on the right alongside the lanky Frederick Marten Hale, designer of the Hale Rifle Grenade), with the object of designing and producing a hand grenade.
 Mills, the son of a Sunderland shipbuilder, was an ardent inventor who, in 1885, had opened the first aluminium foundry in the United Kingdom on the Tyne coast,…

 …where he produced, among other things, one of the earliest aluminium golf clubs manufactured in Britain (diagram above, and a similar Mills club on the right).
 Mills also had a company in Birmingham which produced castings for the automobile and aircraft industries, and it was here, following the approval of his design for a cast iron bodied fragmentation hand grenade (actually based on a pre-war Belgian design), that, in May 1915, production of the Mills Grenade No. 5 Mk.
 I began.